Scientific Society of Aligarh: History

-On 9 January 1864 Sir Syed formed a translation society called Scientific Society at Ghazipur with the goal of translating scientific books of English and other European languages into Urdu and Hindi.
-The first meeting was held in January 1864 under the president ship of Mr. A. B. Spate, the then Collector of Ghazipur.
+On 9 January 1862 Sir Syed Ahmad Khan formed a translation society called Scientific Society at Ghazipur with the goal of translating scientific books of English and other European languages into Urdu and Hindi.
+The first meeting was held in January 1862 under the president ship of Mr. A. B. Spate, the then Collector of Ghazipur.
 This society was moved in April 1864 to Aligarh and henceforth also known as the Scientific Society of Aligarh.
 The society sought to promote liberal, modern education and Western scientific knowledge in the Muslim community in India.
 The society was modelled after the Royal Society and the Royal Asiatic Society.
 Sir Syed assembled Muslim scholars from different parts of the country and the society held annual conferences, disbursed funds for educational causes and regularly published a journal on scientific subjects in English and Urdu.

-Many of the essays he wrote during this time were on topics like the solar system, plant and animal life, human evolution, etc. In many ways, Sir Syed tried to bridge the gap between religion and science.
+Many of the essays he wrote during this time were on topics like the Solar System, plant and animal life, human evolution, etc.